linky00/docassemble-hmlrhelper/README.md

 * Whilst this implementation of the helper uses Docusign's SMS functionality for Recipient Identity Authentication, its worth noting that Phone Authentication could be made available too for signatories/witnesses that are unable to receive SMS.
 * Docusign also supports Knowledge-Based Authentication (KBA) which might prove useful in future.
 * HMLR are looking to a future beyond Witnessed electronic signatures to [Qualified electronic signatures](https://www.gov.uk/government/news/hm-land-registry-to-accept-electronic-signatures), therefore further extension through Docusign may be needed in future.
+* The implementation uses Signer Recipients rather than Witness Recipients in Docusign for the witness signatures as (at the time this version was published) *docassemble.docusign* doesn't have support for [Witness Recipients](https://developers.docusign.com/esign-rest-api/reference/Envelopes/EnvelopeRecipients/#witness-recipient)

 ## Disclaimer